← All Inside Large Language Models modules

 How models read context · hands-on · about 30 minutes.

-Self-attention is the heart of a transformer, but a few more parts are wrapped around it to make a complete, trainable unit — the transformer block.
-A real LLM is mostly just this one block stacked dozens of times.
-In this module you assemble it: first fix a problem attention has on its own (it ignores word order), then walk a token through the full block end to end.
+Self-attention is the central operation of a transformer, but several additional components surround it to form a complete, trainable unit — the transformer block.
+A production LLM consists primarily of this single block replicated many times.
+In this module you assemble the block: first by addressing a limitation of attention in isolation (its insensitivity to token order), then by tracing a single token through the complete block.

-Self-attention treats its inputs as a set, not a sequence.
-To it, "the dog bit the man" and "the man bit the dog" contain the exact same tokens with the exact same attention — yet they mean opposite things.
-Attention alone literally cannot tell them apart.
-The fix is positional encoding: before attention, add a small position-dependent vector to each token's embedding, stamping each one with where it sits.
+Self-attention treats its input as an unordered set rather than a sequence.
+Consequently, "the dog bit the man" and "the man bit the dog" contain identical tokens and produce identical attention outputs, despite having opposite meanings; attention alone cannot distinguish them.
+The standard remedy is positional encoding: prior to attention, a position-dependent vector is added to each token's embedding, encoding the token's position within the sequence.

 This activity needs JavaScript.
 The lesson below still covers everything.

-With position baked in, a token flows through the block.
-Step through it and watch the vector change at each stage — and notice the two residual shortcuts that add a stage's input back to its output.
+With positional information incorporated, a token is propagated through the block.
+Advance through each stage and observe how the token's vector is transformed — noting in particular the two residual connections that add each sub-layer's input to its output.

 This activity needs JavaScript.